vlocityinc/vlocity_build/README.md

 sf.httpProxy: http://[<Proxy server Username>:<Proxy server Password>@]<Proxy hostname>[:<Proxy Port>]
 ```

+It is best to not rely on a single build.properties file and instead use named properties files for each org like `build_source.properties` and `build_target.properties`

 Additionally there is support for OAuth style information sent through the command line or property file:
 ```bash
 vlocity packExport -sf.authToken <authToken> -sf.instanceUrl <instanceUrl> -sf.sessionId <sessionId>
 ```

-It is best to not rely on a single build.properties file and instead use named properties files for each org like `build_source.properties` and `build_target.properties`
+If you are using this method also include `oauthConnection: true` in your Job File.

 ## Running the Process
 Commands follow the syntax: